-Energy Benchmarking for Public Buildings
+Energy Benchmarking for Public and Large Commercial Buildings

 Minneapolis is the first city in the Midwest to adopt a benchmarking and disclosure ordinance, and the seventh in the nation.
 Building enery disclosure is intended to increase energy performance awareness among building owners, tenants, policymakers and the public.
 Building energy disclosure was identified in the City's Climate Action Plan as a strategy to increase energy efficiency in commercial and public sector buildings.